maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 The Power of CSS
 ----------------

 Adobe Photoshop is a graphic designers design tool.
 CSS and your browser are your design tools.
-There is quite a bit you can do with CSS, the question is what can you do, or how do you find out what you can do, and how do you do it?
+There is quite a bit you can do with CSS, the question is what and how?

-Let's take another example from our View Thought project.
-Again we start with raw content:
+Let's take another example from our View Thought project and answer this question.
+We start with raw content:

+    %section#core-values
+      .container
+        .core-values
+          %h2 Core Values
+          %ol
+            %li
+              %span Build technology solutions that enhance the value proposition of our customers &ndash; add value to customer business.
+            %li
+              %span Integrate beauty, design and optimal user experience in application development.
+            %li
+              %span Address device constraints and opportunities while delivering consistent visual design.

+It's a simple list that unstyled looks like this:

+![][Values 1]

 <br>
 <br>
 <br>
-![][Competencies 1]
+![][Values 2]
 <br>
 <br>
 <br>
 <br>
 <br>
-![][Competencies 2]
+![][Values 3]
 <br>
 <br>
 <br>
 <br>
 <br>
-![][Competencies 3]
+![][Values 4]
 <br>
 <br>